 - The Engineering Sciences Major is taught by faculty in the Thayer School of Engineering.
 However, engineering students are not differentiated at the College from non-engineering students, and all students are working towards the Bachelor of Arts degree.

-- The department offers a Major and a Minor in Engineering Sciences, a Major in Engineering Physics (with the department of Physics and Astronomy), a Major in Biomedical Engineering, modified majors with biology, chemistry, environmental sciences, computer science, economics, public policy and studio art, and a Minor in Materials Science (in conjunction with the Chemistry and Physics departments).
+- The department offers a Major and a Minor in Engineering Sciences, a Major in Engineering Physics (with the department of Physics and Astronomy), a Major in Biomedical Engineering, modified majors with biology, brain sciences, chemistry, environmental sciences, computer science, economics, earth sciences, public policy and studio art, and a Minor in Materials Science (in conjunction with the Chemistry and Physics departments).

 - An AB in Engineering Sciences is a four-year liberal arts degree.
 To enter the engineering profession requires the BE (Bachelor of Engineering) degree, which usually takes an additional year of study beyond the Engineering Sciences Major.
 However, that time can be shortened with careful choice of electives, and some students satisfy the requirements for both the AB and BE degrees in four years.